jkalbasri/sweetland-game/README.markdown

-# 408 Timeout - Physics Game 🎮
+# Avocado and Kiwi in Sweetland - Physics Game 🎮

 As part of the Challenge, a physics-based mini-game was designed using the p5.js and Vue.js frameworks.